kyrahabattoir/ToyWebBridge/Readme.md

 ##### 200 Ok
 The command/query has been executed successfully.

+##### 401 Ok
+Access denied, make sure that you supplied a valid access key.

 ##### 400 Bad Request
 The requested device doesn't support this function.

 ##### 404 Not Found
-The requested device doesn't exist.
+The requested device doesn't exist (or the URL is invalid).